Canon 6D Mark II vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 6D Mark II and E-1 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-1 Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Olympus E-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.